-- Algebra or its equivalent 1 unit
+- Algebra I or its equivalent

-- Geometry or its equivalent 1 unit
+- Geometry or its equivalent

 - All math units must build on the base of algebra and geometry knowledge and skills.

+- Or approved Computer Science

-- · (Comparable concurrent credit college courses may be substituted where applicable) - A computer science flex credit may be taken in the place of a math credit beyond Algebra I and Geometry - A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four (4) unit requirement.
+A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the 4-unit requirement.